 Providing a complete solution for professional audio, induction loops, visual equipment, cameras and lighting solutions.

-Every Church is unique and we spend time with you and discuss options for you, we then present these providing you with all the information to allow for an informed discision.
-This includes projector, control, displays and wiring.
+Every Church is unique and we spend time with you and discuss options for you, we then present these providing you with all the information to allow for an informed decision.
+This includes a projector, control, displays and wiring.

 A very hot topic in present days.
-We have a vast knowledge of streaming options, utilising reliable easy to use equipment.
-From simple fixed cameras to multiple 4k videocapture, processing and output we can provide a solution that is tailored for your Church.
+We have a vast knowledge of streaming options, utilising reliable easy to use the equipment.
+From simply fixed cameras to multiple 4k video capture, processing and output we can provide a solution that is tailored for your Church.

-digital sound reinforcement systems with visual projection and cameras.
+digital sound reinforcement systems, lighting, projection and visual contracts.

 Molesworth St Presbyterian Church

-We were very pleased to work with the Church AV committee, a team which had thought through all aspects of their technical needs.
+We were very pleased to work with the Church AV committee, a team that had thought through all aspects of their technical needs.